I am not a stranger to the dark

 People don't get me.
 I don't think they ever will.

-Because I am different.
+am different.
 I'm a home schooled, introvert with big dreams and starry eyes, who likes to sing to herself in an empty garage, cries from beautiful things like newborn babies and sad songs, and wants to hug every person she meets.

-And you know, I'm slowly coming to realize, that's okay.
+And you know, I'm slowly coming to realize,

 Because I am who God made me to be, crafted with His loving hands to do great things for His glory, and not my own.